julclu/CSC509/README.md

 # CSC 509 -- Data Science and Machine Learning for Medical Image Analysis

-In this GitHub repository, you will find all the notebooks that are required to understand CSC509.
+This GitHub repository contains the notebooks we will go over for CSC509.

 # Course overview